From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles: Preliminaries

 where $\mathcal{G}$ is the class of $\mathcal{F}_t$-measurable functions.

-Two challenges arise even in the one-step-ahead prediction setting ($h=1$) when solving~\eqref{eq:mse_pred_problem_general}: The law $\mathbb{P}_t$ of $(Y_t,Z_t)$ may be time-varying (nonstationary), and minimizing MSE over (possibly infinite-dimensional) $\mathcal G$ class of functions can be infeasible or computationally and statistically demanding.
-The latter problem is typically addressed by structural assumptions on the joint data-generating process $(Y_t,Z_t)$.
+The core challenge arising when solving~\eqref{eq:mse_pred_problem_general}, even in the one-step-ahead prediction setting ($h=1$), is that minimizing MSE over (possibly infinite-dimensional) $\mathcal G$ class of functions can be infeasible or computationally and statistically demanding.
+This is typically addressed by structural assumptions on the joint data-generating process $(Y_t,Z_t)$.
 For example, standard choices include linear models~\citep{BrocDavisYellowBook}, semi- or nonparametric classes of sufficient regularity~\citep{stoneOptimalGlobalRates1982,Li2009,Tsybakov2009}, or a reproducing kernel Hilbert space setting~\citep{Steinwart2008,scholkopf2002learning,berlinet2011reproducing}.
-The first issue is more subtle, as classical prediction settings often assume independent or stationary time series data.\footnote{One may also want to work under \emph{local} stationarity~\citep{Dahlhaus97,DAHLHAUS2012351} or non-stationarity assumptions, although arguably these setups would require significantly more complex proof techniques.} When $\P_t$ can evolve with $t$ without strong restrictions, the predictor in~\eqref{eq:mse_pred_problem_general} must be updated over time, leading to an \emph{online learning} formulation.
-In this work, we study a standard online aggregation setting in which multiple models (``experts'') are combined, each potentially excelling under different realizations of $\P_t$.
+In this work, we study a standard online aggregation setting in which multiple models (``experts'') are combined, each potentially excelling under different finite sample realizations, but always assuming that a best-performing model exists (see Section~\ref{section:expert_ensembles}).
+The focus of the paper is on studying schemes to weight experts in order to produce a combined forecast that over time aligns with the optimal expert.